straja-ai/straja/docs/getting-started.md

 export OPENAI_API_KEY="sk-..."
 ```

+If you are not running Straja as a gateway, you do not need a provider API key.
+You can send checks directly to the Guard API endpoints instead.
+See `docs/guard-api.md`.

 ## 4) Set a console session secret

 The built-in console requires a session secret for signing cookies.
 Set it in your environment before starting Straja.